 Although I’m seeing examples of some really strong sales during the pandemic so far, real estate is local.
 I wouldn’t pay record high prices no matter how defensive real estate is an asset class.

 If you are going to buy property today, please bargain more aggressively than normal.
-Let’s not ignore the fact that tens of millions are now unemployed and the world really could come to an end.
+Let’s not ignore the fact that tens of millions are now unemployed.
+We are in difficult times.

-It is clear that lockdowns and COVID-19 will help accelerate the migration out of densely populated cities such as New York City, to less densely populated cities such as Charleston, South Carolina.
-The work from home trend is real.
+Lockdowns and COVID-19 will help accelerate the migration out of densely populated cities such as New York City.
+Expect less densely populated cities such as Charleston, SC to gain.
+The work from home trend is real and will last for a long time to come.

 Alternative Real Estate Investment

-Because it takes a lot of time to find a new property, get pre-approved for a mortgage, and negotiate with the seller, another strategy is to invest in real estate syndication deals that have already been pre-vetted and that offer sweeter terms during a pandemic.
+Because it takes a lot of time to find a new property, get pre-approved for a mortgage, and negotiate, another strategy is to invest in real estate syndication deals.
+These deals have already been pre-vetted and that offer sweeter terms during a pandemic.

-Take a look at CrowdStreet, one of the best real estate syndication platforms that focuses on faster-growing 18-hour cities that have much lower valuations.
+Take a look at CrowdStreet, one of the best real estate syndication platforms today.
+CrowdStreet focuses on faster-growing 18-hour cities that have much lower valuations.
 Instead of leveraging up to buy one property, you can buying multiple properties without debt.
 It’s free to sign up and explore.

 Readers, any of you going bargain hunting for real estate?
-Do you think you will be able to convince a seller to sell at a huge discount even though the S&P 500 has rebounded?
+Do you think you will be able to convince a seller to sell at a huge discount?
 Why would a seller want to list right now?
 What kind of deals are you seeing out there?